Bulk and edge dynamics of a 2D Affleck-Kennedy-Lieb-Tasaki model: DISCUSSION

-According to the Bethe ansatz solution of $S=1/2$ Heisenberg chain \cite{2006The}, the upper and lower boundaries of spectrum for the effective Heisenberg Hamiltonian are shown as purple lines at Fig.\ref{Fig.per} (a) and (b).
-They satisfy the following functions $\omega_{lower}=\pi J_{eff}|sin(q)|/2$ and $\omega_{upper}=\pi J_{eff}|sin(q/2)|$.
-Although edge spins interact weakly with bulk spins, the boundaries of spectrum for the effective Hamiltonian could meet the results of QMC-SAC qualitatively.
-Although the effective Hamiltonian is derived in the spin-$\frac{1}{2}$ Hilbert space, it can explain successfully the low energy excitation of spin-2 as Fig .\ref{Fig.per} (b) shows.
-In addition, the intra-dimer ($J_{1}$ bond) excitation will appear in the high energy part because triplon excitation from the $J_{1}$ bonds would move along the chain with non-zero $J_{2}$.
-If we calculate the spectra of the effective spin-$\frac{1}{2}$ in the spin-$\frac{1}{2}$ trimer chain, there will be triplon excitation at $\omega \sim 1$.
-Therefore, the weak triplet excitation can also be found in the edge spin-$\frac{1}{2}$ spectra at $\omega \sim 1$ as Fig.\ref{Fig.per} (a) shows.
-Because these dimers of $J_{1}$ attribute to the spin-2 spin-2 correlation, the triplon dispersion at $\omega=1$ is quite strong and obvious at Fig.\ref{Fig.per} (b).
+According to the Bethe ansatz solution of the $S=1/2$ Heisenberg chain \cite{2006The}, the upper and lower boundaries of the spectrum for the effective Heisenberg Hamiltonian are shown as purple lines in Figs. \ref{Fig.per} (a) and \ref{Fig.per} (b).
+They satisfy the following functions $\omega_{lower}=\pi J_{eff}$ $\vert$sin($q$)$\vert$/2 and $\omega_{upper}=\pi J_{eff}$$\vert$sin($q$/2)$\vert$.
+Although edge spins interact weakly with bulk spins, the boundaries of the spectrum for the effective Hamiltonian could meet the results of QMC-SAC qualitatively.
+Although the effective Hamiltonian is derived in the spin-$\frac{1}{2}$ Hilbert space, it can explain successfully the low-energy excitation of spin 2 as Fig. \ref{Fig.per} (b) shows.
+In addition, the intradimer ($J_{1}$ bond) excitation will appear in the high-energy part because triplon excitation from the $J_{1}$ bonds would move along the chain with nonzero $J_{2}$.
+If we calculate the spectra of the effective spin $\frac{1}{2}$ in the spin-$\frac{1}{2}$ trimer chain, there will be triplon excitation at $\omega \sim 1$.
+Therefore, the weak triplet excitation can also be found in the edge spin-$\frac{1}{2}$ spectra at $\omega \sim 1$ as Fig. \ref{Fig.per} (a) shows, which is beyond the description of the low energy effective Hamiltonian.
+Because these dimers of $J_{1}$ attribute to the spin-2 spin-2 correlation and the edge spin 2s are strongly coupled to the bulk spin 2s, the triplon dispersion at $\omega=1$ is quite strong and obvious in Fig. \ref{Fig.per} (b).
+And this high-energy band can not be explained by the low-energy effective Hamiltonian.